thuongnn/thuongnn.github.io/src/data/blog/google-cloud/gcp-compute/gcp-app-engine.md

 Tham khảo chi tiết cách **Deploying new versions without downtime**

-- **Option 1**: I’m very confident - Deploy & shift all traffic at once:
+- **Option 1**: I'm very confident - Deploy & shift all traffic at once:
   - Deploy and shift all traffic at once from v1 to v2: `gcloud app deploy`
 - **Option 2**: I want to manage the migration from v1 to v2
   - **STEP 1**: Deploy v2 without shifting traffic (`-no-promote`)